cachethq/cachet/README.md

 - Gulp
 - Git

 Once cloned to your local machine, you'll need some demo data!
 Run `php artisan cachet:seed` to get the demo installation on the go.

 ## Installation, Upgrades and Documentation

-You can now find our documentation at [https://docs.cachethq.io](https://docs.cachethq.io).
+You can now find our documentation [here](https://docs.cachethq.io).

 - [Installing Cachet](https://docs.cachethq.io/docs/installing-cachet)
 - [Getting started with Docker](https://docs.cachethq.io/docs/get-started-with-docker)